 In recent decades, concrete slab foundations have become the norm for new homes.
 Homes built on a concrete slab foundation generally achieve higher energy ratings because of the insulation provided by the concrete.
 In contrast, homes built on stumps require careful attention to insulation of the subfloor in order to achieve a satisfactory energy rating.
 With ever increasing regulatory requirements around minimum standards for energy ratings, homes built on stumps are now less common.

-In addition homes built on a concrete slab foundation usually cost less than an equivalent home built on stumps.
-This is because constructing the stumps and sub floor framing is very labour intensive, stump foundations mean more insulation is needed and the extra height stumps require more cladding material around the perimeter of the home.
+In addition, homes built on a concrete slab foundation usually cost less than the equivalent home built on stumps.
+This is because constructing the stumps and sub floor framing is very labour intensive, stump foundations mean more insulation is needed and the extra heigh stumps require more cladding materials around the perimeter of the home.

 Stumps still have a place as a foundation option, commonly for homes where the floor level is raised above natural ground level – this may be to capitalise on views or to meet a minimum flood level requirement.
 In this situation, it may be more cost and labour effective to build on stumps rather than fill the site to raise the slab level.